musicalglass/KAOS/KAOS_Horizons/README.md

 “The Elephant is a physics engine — Reality is built from collider shapes.”

 Some feel Graphics:
-“The Elephant is a shader — there is no elephant, only fragments.”
+“The Elephant is a shader — there is no elephant, only guassian splats.”

 KAOS unites all of these through a single teaching:
-“The alternate realities are merely different attempts to compile the same Cosmic Source Code.”
+**“The alternate realities are merely different attempts to compile the same Cosmic Source Code.”**

 The **Minions of KAOS** are here to gently guide us back toward coherence, clarity, and creativity — not through dogma, but through doing.

-The solution is obvious: In order to correct the void created by the **Universal Misunderstanding** one must
+The solution was obvious: In order to correct the void created by the **Universal Misunderstanding** one must
 > **crochet the fabric of the space-time continuum** back into something sane,
 > one byte at a time.